xentu/xentu-engine/docs/source/lua-code-reference/the-game-keyword.rst

 	    -- do something here
 	end)

-The ``init`` event is called when the game is ready to start loading assets For your game.
+The ``init`` event is called when the game is ready to start loading assets for your game.
 At this point the game window has launched, and the sound system has initialized.